rl-institut/spice_ev/doc/source/charging_strategies.rst

 FlexWindow
 ----------
-There are time windows during which charging is encouraged and there are those where it is discouraged.
+This strategy uses time windows during which charging is encouraged and there are those where it is discouraged.
 These time windows are determined by the grid operator (similar to Schedule strategy).
 During those windows where charging is encouraged the vehicles are charged with one of the following sub-strategies:

 - greedy: charge vehicles that are below their desired SOC level one after the other, the rest is ordered by time of departure (earlier departures charged first)
 - needy: charge vehicles with little power missing to desired SoC first, vehicles are charged one after the other